Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md

 1. The customer navigates to checkout page of the merchant's website.
 2. The customer's browser loads the Commerce Hub iFrame or JS SDK.
-3. The Commerce Hub's SDK builds and renders an a card form that allows the customer to initiate the payment session.
+3. The Commerce Hub builds and renders an a card form that allows the customer to initiate the payment session.
 4. The customer's details are entered and stored against a sessionID within Commerce Hub on form submit.
-5. Upon a successful card capture, Commerce Hub's SDK will initiate a device capture with the 3DS provider.
+5. Upon a successful card capture, Commerce Hub will initiate a device capture with the 3DS provider.
 6. Upon a scuccesful device capture, the merchant's website will attempt an authentication call via the merchant's backend server.
 7. Upon a successful autnetication, the merchant's website will attempt to process the charges/tokens transaction via the merchant's backend server.
 8. Commerce Hub sends the transaction response to the merchant's website.